robertmuth/Cwerg/README.md

 ### lcc

-* wriiten in C by Dave Hanson, Chris Fraser et al
+* written in C by Dave Hanson, Chris Fraser et al
 * very well documented compiler
 * partially aimed at education
 * feels a bit dated, front and backend are not separate programs